 - 10 to 15 hours per week

-What is a Partial Hospitalization Program (PHP)?
+What is a Partial Hospitalization Program – PHP Program?

-The decision as to whether a patient should be placed in a PHP program is at the discretion of their doctor and treatment staff.
+The decision as to whether a patient should be placed in a PHP program is at the discretion of his or her doctor and treatment staff.

 What Happens in a Partial Hospitalization Program?

 The exact modes of care are always unique depending on the individual needs of each client.

 How Many Hours is an IOP Program?